Icelle/icelle.github.io/source/_posts/2013-11-28-software-licensing-and-the-virtual-worlds.markdown

 **Conclusion:**
 Software license agreements are not effective in resolving disputes that arise in MMORPGs because license agreements are meant to protect the providers, not consumers.
 The courts must look at other applicable law instead of merely looking at the validity of clickwrap and shrinkwrap license agreements to determine the merits of each case.
 Although the virtual world is not real, deprivation of virtual goods and defamation of avatars have real-life monetary consequences to MMORPG players.

-<p class="post-quote">Watch your thoughts; they become words.
-Watch your words; they become actions.
-Watch your actions; they become habit.
-Watch your habits; they become character.
-Watch your character; it becomes your destiny. - Lao Tzu</p>